Homosexuality in the Christian Scriptures

 The KJV was finished 1611 CE when there was no single

-word that referred to homosexuals or homosexuality.
+word in the English language that referred to homosexuals or homosexuality.

 The translators were forced to use this awkward phrase.
 The term "homosexual"